opendatacube/governance/people.md

 - Announce the new member on the Open Data Cube mailing list
 - Make the new member an org owner and Open Data Cube Github organizations
 - Add the new member to the list in the governance repo, and if appropriate, add their affiliation to the [institutional partner list](people.md)

+## Github Organisation Access

+All steering council members become administrators of the GitHub Organisation on joining.
+The administrator privilege is removed when they cease to be members of the steering council.
+They may still retain commit access to various repositories as team members for a [subproject](./newsubprojects.md).

+The various levels of repository access will be refined and realigned to fit with Github based [administration process](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization) by the steering council as time progresses.

 ## Previous Chairs
 - Syed Rizvi, @srrizvi (July 2021 - June 2022)